 $5,000 for up to five runner-ups.

 A portion of the proceeds will be used for occupancy and administrative fees.

 A copy of the standard term sheet agreement is available for download below.

 GENERAL AWARD CONDITIONS

 The awards will be announced at an award ceremony at the conclusion of the challenge.
-As a condition of winning and acceptance of awards, teams must agree to the Term Sheet and meet all of the requirements therein, enter the Flywheel Accelerator and attend in person June 9, 2020 through September 18, 2020, and agree to the follow-up two month residency at Flywheel.
+As a condition of winning and acceptance of awards, teams must agree to the Term Sheet and meet all of the requirements therein, enter the Flywheel Accelerator and attend in person August 3, 2021 through October 29, 2021, and agree to the follow-up six-month residency at Flywheel.
 Additional investments will be based on milestone achievement as teams progress through the accelerator.